vlsienthusiast00x/edge_ai_workshop/Module_4/module4.md

 Adding this small snippet to our code can reduce our memory usage by ×4.

 ## Implementation on VSDSquadron PRO
-Now that we have quantized our weights and biases, we are ready to export them to a header file from which our main c program can read the weights and biases
+Now that we have quantized our weights and biases, we are ready to export them to a header file from which our main c program can read the weights and biases.
+After compiling the `mnist_svm.py` 2 header files are generetated `weights.h` and `input.h`. `input.h` is the input image that is taken from `X_test` array of test images that is feeded to the main c program, and `weights.h` are the weights of the model feeded to main c program.